swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/conclusion.md

 In this fourth part, you made the model observable in production.
-Predictions and features are logged by the BentoML service and shipped to your S3 storage by Fluent Bit, drift is detected by comparing these production logs against a reference dataset with Evidently AI, and dashboards are accessible on Kubernetes.
+Predictions and features are logged by the BentoML service and shipped to your S3 storage by Fluent Bit, drift is detected by comparing these production logs against a reference dataset with Evidently AI, and a dashboard is accessible on Kubernetes.
 A GitHub Actions workflow refreshes the drift report from production logs and raises alerts.